 Watch Out for Wasteful Water Leaks

 Of all the ways that water is wasted in the home, leaky plumbing is the most common.
 Unfortunately, it can be the hardest to find and diagnose.
-Due to hidden leaks, the average American home can waste over 10,000 gallons of water in just one year.
+The typical American home can waste more than 10,000 gallons of water in a single year due to undetected leaks.

 If you notice a water bill that has suddenly skyrocketed but your home’s water demands haven’t changed, there is likely a leak somewhere in your plumbing system.

-Since leaks can occur behind walls and in tight quarters and are often caused by corroded pipes, it is important to work with a professional plumber like our 5-star rated team at Frank Gay Services to locate and fix the leak.
+Since leaks can occur behind walls and are often caused by corroded pipes, it is important to work with a professional plumber like our 5-star rated team at Frank Gay Services to locate and fix the leak.

 Got a leak?
 Call our professional plumbers at Frank Gay Services for leak detection service today; (407) 329-5145!